Maria Skobtsova: Death

 After the Fall of France in 1940, Jews began approaching the house asking for baptismal certificates, which Father Dimitri would provide them.
 Many Jews came to stay with them.
 They provided shelter and helped many to flee the country.
 Eventually the house was closed down.
 Mother Maria, Fr.
 Dimitri, Yuri and Sophia were all arrested by the Gestapo.
 Fr.
 Dimitri and Yuri both died at the Dora concentration camp.

 Mother Maria was sent to the Ravensbrück concentration camp.
-On Holy Saturday, 1945, she was sent to the gas chamber.
+On March 31, 1945, Holy Saturday, she was sent to the gas chamber.

-Canonization
+Veneration

-Mother Maria was glorified (canonized a saint) by act of the Holy Synod of the Ecumenical Patriarchate on 16 January 2004.
+Mother Maria was glorified by act of the Holy Synod of the Ecumenical Patriarchate on 16 January 2004.
 The glorification of Mother Maria, together with Fr.
 Dimitri, Yuri, and Ilya Fondaminsky took place at the Cathedral of Saint Alexander Nevsky in Paris on 1 and 2 May 2004.
 Their feast day is 20 July.